botpress/botpress-examples/motivation-bot/README.md

 _.keys(TEXT_CATEGORIES).forEach(hearGetVideo)
 ```

-### 15. Add default response to all messages
+### 15. Add default response

-To answer to different messages of users, you need to grab them and in our case, we decided to temporary always answer the same message.
-By adding those lines, this create a `botDefaultResponse` to all unanswered messages that we are going to add to `botpress-rivecript`.
+To answer text messages from users, you need to grab them and in our case, we decided to temporary always answer the same message.
+By adding those lines, this create a `botDefaultResponse` that you can call anywhere.

 ```js
 bp.botDefaultResponse = event => {